Posts

 It takes implementing just one wrong procedure for a product to end up defective and nowhere near ready for customer delivery.
 That’s why it’s important to standardize quality assurance (QA) procedures to ensure conformity on the shop floor and prevent product malfunctions.

 But what is quality assurance?
-It is a process manufacturers use to determine whether a product or service meets necessary requirements for distribution.
+According to TechTarget, it is a process used to determine whether a product or service meets necessary requirements, in manufacturing specifically these are required standards for distribution.
 In a nutshell, QA procedures ensure customers receive quality products that are free of defects.

 quality assurance procedures manufacturing